okalex/allez/README.md

-# Allez
+# Allez - Multi-language dev app launcher

-Allez is a command-line tool to start development app servers in a number of languages.
+Allez (pronounced aah-lay) is a command-line tool to start development app servers in a number of languages.
 To start a server, simply navigate to the app directory and type `allez`.
 This will start the server on localhost, port 8080 by default.